pleasureman/testimprovement/article/resource_management_english.md

     stress: FAIL: [1] (422) kill error: No such process
     stress: FAIL: [1] (452) failed run completed in 0s

-Note the above result is showed in case of no swap memory.
+Note the above result is shown in case of no swap memory.
 If swap memory is added, what happened?
 Add swap memory in the following command.

     $ dd if=/dev/zero of=/tmp/mem.swap bs=1M count=8192
     8192+0 records in